 So you're playing a game and you reach a critical point in the story.
 Something bad happened, and things got worse.
-Maybe the hero just took a No-Holds-Barred Beatdown from the Big Bad, or maybe the world has sustainedmassive damage.
-Perhaps the time has come to take immediate action to stop the Big Bad from carrying out his plot.
+Maybe the hero just took a No-Holds-Barred Beatdown from the Big Bad, or maybe the world has sustained massive damage.
+Perhaps the time has come to take immediate action to stop the big bad from carrying out his plot.

 Alternatively, there is a lull in the story (or Exposition Bomb), or another incongruous moment, like after a conversation, when things are about to get worse.

 Either way, either something big has happened, or something big is about to happen.
+And then…

-Often used in a Downplayed manner: a character says that the game should be saved, (e.g. "We need to double check our equipment" along with a "Ready to go?" prompt,) but the Player must still call up the save menu normally.
+Often used in a Downplayed manner: a character says that the game should be saved, (e.g. "We need to double-check our equipment" along with a "Ready to go?" prompt) but the player must still call up the save menu normally.

 Getting one of these in The Very Definitely Final Dungeon is a sign that the Final Boss is nigh.
-Granted, these could also show up in the Disc One Final Dungeon right before you fight the Disc One Final Boss (or, rather, not fight him.)
+Granted, these could also show up in the Disc-One Final Dungeon right before you fight the Disc-One Final Boss (or, rather, not fight him.)

 Would you like to save before reading the Examples?
 You really should.